-\begin{lemma} Consider almost standard tableaux $\tbx,\tbx'\in \aST$.
-If $\{\tbx\}$ and $\{\tbx'\}$ differ only by one element, say $\{\tbx\}=S\sqcup\{a\}$ and $\{\tbx'\}=S\sqcup \{b\}$, and $a>b$, then $\tbx\prec \tbx'$. \end{lemma} \begin{proof} Condition (ii) in Definition \ref{def:aST} holds by assumption. \end{proof} Colloquially, Lemma \ref{lem:bad-swap} says that if we replace an entry in the second row of an almost standard tableau by a smaller value, then the new almost standard tableau (after an appropriate column reordering if needed) is larger than the original one, in the $\preceq$-order.
+\begin{lemma} Consider two almost standard tableaux $\tbx,\tbx'\in \aST_n(k)$.
+If $\{\tbx\}$ and $\{\tbx'\}$ differ only by one element, say, $\{\tbx\}=S\sqcup\{a\}$ and $\{\tbx'\}=S\sqcup \{b\}$ with $a>b$, then $\tbx\prec \tbx'$. \end{lemma} \begin{proof} Condition (ii) in Definition \ref{def:aST} holds by assumption (c.f. \cite[3.14, 3.15]{James3}). \end{proof} Colloquially, Lemma \ref{lem:bad-swap} says that if we replace an entry in the second row of an almost standard tableau by a smaller value, then the new almost standard tableau (after an appropriate column reordering if needed) is larger than the original one in the $\preceq$-order.